 Rosemary Woodhouse is a normal girl.
 Her husband is a mildly successful actor that mostly appears in TV commercials.
 They've decided to get a new apartment and that's were we see them for the first time: touring an old apartment.
 Even this early in the film the seeds of unease are planted with the dark interiors and with a dresser that placed in front of a closet.
 Why would the former tenant put it there?
 Anyway, Rosemary and her husband rent the apartment and for a little while things go fine, but then small strange things start to happen...

-Regrettably I've never read Ira Levin's novel that was the source material for the film, but from what I've read the film is actually quite a faithful retelling...and it shows.
-While I was revisiting the film for this review I kept thinking how the slow pacing is almost like reading a really good book that teases you while gradually building up steam.
-I've never been to film school (or any kind of school for that matter) but I would imagine RB would be an excellent example of how to create tension through proper pacing and editing.
+Regrettably, I've never read Ira Levin's novel that was the source material for the film, but from what I've read the film is actually quite a faithful retelling...and it shows.
+While I was revisiting the film for this review, I kept thinking how the slow pacing is almost like reading a really good book that teases you while gradually building up steam.
+I've never been to film school, but I would imagine ROSEMARY'S BABY would be an excellent example of how to create tension through proper pacing and editing.